All Products

 2. In the upper-right corner, click Whitelist.

-3. In the Create Whitelist dialog box, you can configure the parameters.
+3. In the Create Whitelist dialog box, configure the following parameters.

 image